 L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1926–1929 is an unabridged and annotated edition of L.M.
 Montgomery’s journals that she kept from ages fifty-one to fifty-five, while living in Leaskdale and Norval, Ontario.
 Edited and introduced by Jen Rubio, the book was published by Rock’s Mills Press as a trade paperback in May 2017.
 It is the fifth volume of Montgomery’s unabridged journals, preceded by The Complete Journals of L.M.
 Montgomery: The PEI Years, 1889–1900 (2012) and The Complete Journals of L.M.
 Montgomery: The PEI Years, 1901–1911 (2013), edited by Mary Henley Rubio and Elizabeth Hillman Waterston, as well as L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1911–1917 (2016) and L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1918–1921 (2017), and followed by L.M.
-Montgomery’s Complete Journals: The Ontario Years, 1922–1925 (2018), all edited by Jen Rubio.
+Montgomery’s Complete Journals: The Ontario Years, 1918–1921 (2017), edited by Jen Rubio, and followed by L.M.
+Montgomery’s Complete Journals: The Ontario Years, 1922–1925 (2018).
 This book supplements The Selected Journals of L.M.
 Montgomery, Volume 3: 1921–1929 (1992) and The Selected Journals of L.M.
 Montgomery, Volume 4: 1929–1935 (1998), also edited by Mary Rubio and Elizabeth Waterston, who at the time were directed to abridge Montgomery’s journal text.

 From the Back Cover